Are you considering getting into PC gaming and don’t know where to start?

 Optical Drive– this is simply your DVD/Blue-ray disk drive.
 You can do standard things like save data such as movies and documents.
 Also how you can install your operating system.

-It’s 2018 and you don’t really need an optical drive.
+Today you don’t really need an optical drive.
 You can watch movies easily online, save documents on a USB stick and install your operating system via USB and the USB is much faster.

 The optical drive connects via SATA cable which plugs into the motherboard.